 Those are just the ones we know about so there are probably more.
 There was also the time a US base mistook a bear for an intruder and almost caused a nuclear attack, but that happened against the backdrop of the Cuban Missile Crisis when tensions were already high.

->the 1983 Archer Able exercise where NATO held massive wargames in Germany without telling the Soviets ahead of time and the latter had their bombers on the runway before they realized it wasn't a real invasion >the incident in the late 80s where Soviet radar mistook sunlight glinting of the clouds for an American attack and only held off on a counterattack because the guy in charge said 'fuck it, it's probably not real'
+>the incident in the late 80s where Soviet radar mistook sunlight glinting of the clouds for an American attack and only held off on a counterattack because the guy in charge said 'frick it, it's probably not real'

 These two were the same thing and none of those were accidental launches